-The terms of procedures, formalities, and documentation form a critical part while filing a claim for export and import insurance.
-Following procedure should be followed in the event of occurrence of loss:
+The terms, procedures, formalities, and documentation form a critical part while filing a claim for export and import insurance.
+The following procedure should be followed in the event of loss:

 - Intimate the Insurance Company about the Loss